‘I got a baby on the way’: Video shows police save alleged burglar who was shot by homeowner

 TAMPA, Fla.
-(WFLA) — Body camera video shows the heroic efforts of police officers who saved the life of a suspected burglar after he was shot by a homeowner in Haines City.
+(WFLA) — Body camera video shows the heroic efforts of police officers who saved the life of a suspected burglar after he was shot by a homeowner in Haines City, Florida.

 Police said the homeowner, who has a permit to carry concealed weapons, found two burglars standing in his kitchen early Friday morning and shot one of them.